dewan-ahmed/openshift-on-ibm-cloud-workshops/README.md

 This workshop has eight labs and should take around 90 minutues to complete.

-The first lab describes how to install all required prerequisites.
+Lab 0 describes how to install all required prerequisites.
 In the easiest case this means accessing the IBM Cloud Shell.

+Lab 1 is a Kubernetes refresher to provide an overview of some of the powerful features of Kubernetes.
+If you're already familiar with Kubernetes, this lab is optional for you.

 <**OPTIONAL**>
 Lab 2 and 3 describe how to develop a microservice with Java EE and Eclipse MicroProfile and are useful if you are interested in coding.